oss-specs/specs/README.md

 [![Test Coverage](https://codeclimate.com/github/oss-specs/specs/badges/coverage.svg)](https://codeclimate.com/github/oss-specs/specs/coverage)

-Start the server, in the UI specify a https URL for a Git repo, and if that repo contains markdown or feature files they will be displayed.
+In the UI specify a https URL for a Git repo, and if that repo contains markdown or feature files they will be displayed.
 The idea is to make specifications stored in a repo visible and searchable, for people who aren't familiar with version control systems, and as part of a living documentation system.

 If you want to run Specs as a service we recommend you use the Docker instructions given below.

+We're trying out continuous delivery on this project so in theory the `master` branch is always stable.

 ## Development installation instructions